Well-attended webinar on follow-up study of consumers and sustainability

 Packaging plays an especially important role for Dutch consumers.
 In France, excessive water consumption is a more relevant theme, while German consumers expect more action to be taken in the use of pesticides.
 English consumers, on the other hand, feel strongly about flower and plant waste, peat and working conditions.

-• 4.
-Attitude and behaviour
+- 4. Attitude and behaviour

 Sustainability intentions and the actual behaviour of consumers also often prove to differ widely.
 The most commonly stated barriers are insufficient knowledge of products, origins and environmental impact.
 The higher price is also often a decisive factor.
 Many respondents state that they do not consider sustainability when buying flowers, houseplants and outdoor plants.
-To them, the purchase should above all be enjoyable.
+To them, the purchase should above all be enjoyable. - 5.
+Social mediaIn addition to the monthly measurement by Kantar, sentiment towards sustainability themes and the horticultural sector is now also tracked in a large number of social media channels.
+This ‘social media monitoring’ also shows trending topics over a longer period and provides more information on sources and critical consumers.

 The initial results of social media monitoring in the Netherlands – monitoring has also started in the other countries – show that neutral news dominates, but that there is also negative sentiment.
 Most social posts and comments on flowers and plants in the past month have focused on pesticides.
 The online reach of posts on pesticides is twice as large on average as on other popular topics: greenhouses, emissions and energy.